CSE110-Coblenz/cse-110-project-team-32/README.md

 To run LoginScreen:
+First time running: cd backend and then mkdir data
 If you have MacOS, on the terminal, you go to the frontend folder and run: npm run dev

 In another terminal, you go to the backend folder and run: npm start